Address: 1 Crossley St, Melbourne VIC 3000

 For six years I worked in the tailor shop on Johnson St, Fitzroy.

 Every month thousands of Italians immigrated to Melbourne, and most of them landed in Fitzroy, Collingwood and Carlton.

-I thought that I might have better luck in the city so, in 1967, I decided to move to the top of Bourke St, just across the road from Pellegrini’s.
+I thought I might have better luck in the city so, in 1967, I moved to the top of Bourke St, just across the road from Pellegrini’s.
 I worked in a building that had three shops – Thomas Fish & Chips, a barber shop and a bookshop.
-The barber shop was in the front and I worked in a couple of rooms at the back.
+The barber shop was at the front and I worked in a couple of rooms at the back.

 People would come for a haircut and they would see me stitching through a window.